 The Discover it Student Cash Back, Discover it Student chrome and Discover it Secured Credit Card are among the best offers available to people with limited and bad credit, respectively.
 In fact, Discover it® Secured Credit Card is one of the only secured cards offering rewards.

 The best credit card for a 650 credit score is the Capital One Platinum Credit Card.
 It has a $0 annual fee, which means you have access to the entire credit limit from the start.
-The credit limit will be a minimum of $300.
-You’ll also have a chance for a credit limit increase when you make your first five payments on time.
+Capital One also reviews accounts for automatic credit limit increases, so you’ll also have a chance for one if you make several payments on time.
 But you’ll want to avoid carrying a balance from month to month.
 The Capital One Platinum Credit Card comes with a 26.99% (V) regular APR.… read full answer

 The best Discover card for bad credit is definitely the Discover it® Secured Credit Card.
 In fact, it’s really the only Discover card that you can count on getting despite a bad credit score.
 Here’s how it works: When you apply, you place a security deposit of at least $200, which will become your credit line if you’re approved.
-This refundable deposit acts as collateral for Discover, reducing their risk and explaining why it’s so easy to get approved.… read full answer
+This refundable deposit acts as collateral for Discover, reducing their risk.… read full answer

 You won’t pay an annual fee.
 This card is free to have.
 There’s a 0% foreign transaction fee.
 But do keep in mind that you’ll have to temporarily part with at least $200 to make the security deposit.

 There are rewards.
 It’s unusual for a secured card to have rewards, but the Discover it® Secured Credit Card does.
-You get 2% cash back on your first $1,000 of purchases at gas stations and restaurants combined each quarter.
-Everything else gets 1% cash back.
-And at the end of your first year, your rewards for the year are matched by Discover.
+You get 2% cash back at gas stations and restaurants (up to $1,000 spent each quarter combined), and 1% back on all other purchases.

 Credit-building potential is equal to unsecured.
 There’s no difference in the way secured cards and unsecured cards report information to the credit bureaus.